kellykohlleffel/genai_rag_snowflake/README.md

       with and powered by Fivetran, Snowflake, Streamlit, and Cortex** and I use a custom, structured dataset!""") st.caption("""Let me help plan your trip to California wine country.
 Using the dataset you just moved into the Snowflake Data
-      Cloud with Fivetran, I'll assist you with winery and vineyard information and provide visit recommendations from numerous models available in Snowflake Cortex (including Snowflake Arctic).
+      Cloud with Fivetran, I'll assist you with winery and vineyard information and provide visit recommendations from numerous models available in Snowflake Cortex (including Claude 3.5 Sonnet).
 You can even pick the model you want to use or try out all the models.
 The dataset includes over **700 wineries and vineyards** across all CA wine-producing regions including the
       North Coast, Central Coast, Central Valley, South Coast and various AVAs sub-AVAs.
 Let's get started!""") user_question_placeholder = "Message your personal CA Wine Country Visit Assistant..."